ThePrimeagen/dev-prod-2/lessons/03-navigation/B-tmux.md

 > 6. run scripts or whatever programs i want when navigating to a directory

-But we still have a couple left
+But we still have a few left

+> 2. multiple running sessions, and these sessions are based on directory
 > 4. navigate to any session by directory name "instantly"
 > 5. navigate to any session by directory with fuzzy find